smithy-lang/smithy/docs/source/1.0/spec/core/selectors.rst

       - Each error structure referenced by the operation (if present).
     * - list
       - member
-      - The :ref:`member` of the list.
+      - The :ref:`member` of the list, including if it was inherited from a mixin.
 Note that this is not the shape targeted by the member.
     * - map
       - member
-      - The key and value members of the map.
+      - The key and value members of the map, including those inherited from mixins.
 Note that these are not the shapes targeted by the member.
     * - structure
       - member
-      - Each structure member.
+      - Each structure member, including members from mixins.
 Note that these are not the shapes targeted by the members.
     * - union
       - member
-      - Each union member.
+      - Each union member, including members from mixins.
 Note that these are not the shapes targeted by the members.
     * - member
       -
       - The shape targeted by the member.
 Note that member targets have no